spacemeshos/testnet-guide/netconfig.md

 ---

 ## Windows 10

+### Security Alert on first run
+If you see a Windows security alert when you launch the app, then check the checkbox 'Priave networks' and click 'Allow access'.

+### Network Configuration
 You need to manually permit the Spacemesh App to receive connections from the internet on TCP port 7153 and on UDP port 7153.

 > Follow these instructions to configure incoming connections rules for these two ports.